naiyerasif/site/content/blog/2019/2019-08-19-developing-a-rest-api-with-express-and-typescript.md

 };
 ```

 The workflow is as follows: the `Promise` is being processed by returning the data in case of successful database operation or by returning an error in case something goes wrong.
-Apart from this, you can return errors for validation failures.
+Apart from this, we can return errors for validation failures.

 ## Test the API